Wonder Valley by Ivy Pochoda

-And so we have the 2017 urban fiction, Wonder Valley by Ivy Pochoda.
-Wonder Valley was recently published here in the UK in September 2018 and I was honoured to have met Ivy Pochoda on her book tour in London.
+Wonder Valley is the 2017 urban fiction by Ivy Pochoda.
+It was published here in the UK in September 2018 and I was honoured to have met Ivy Pochoda on her book tour in Piccadilly, London.
 She was so lovely and approachable and so graciously signed my copy of her book.
-This event as well as many others was hosted by my fellow books enthusiast, Laurenna from Festival America, of which you can read more about here.
+This event as well as many others was hosted by my fellow books enthusiast friend, Laurenna from Festival America, of which you can read more about here.

 Right off the bat, this book blew me away with its rawness and gritty realism.
 I loved the candidness, the unapologetic coarseness in the way Pochoda writes about desert life in Twentynine Palms and Skid Row; a side of L.A. unfamiliar with the glitzy glamorous superficiality of Hollywood and Beverley Hills.
 I love how socially aware this book is; it really gives voice to a very misrepresented demographic, by exploring their fears, their struggles and the circumstances that have forced them into acts of desperation.